bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 image: /img/adblock-logo.png
 ---

 I have been using AdBlock Plus for years now.
 After reinstalling my desktop recently, I decided to try something else.
-We can alter the `hosts` file on our PC to blacklist domains.
+Namely, altering the hosts file on my PC to blacklist unwanted domains.

 In this blog post I will briefly explain how both of these work and which one might be the best solution to an ad free internet experience.

 ## Table of contents
 {:.no_toc}